jtbgroup/kodi-search-card/README.md

 # Kodi-Search-Card

 This card displays a search form to query the kodi entity.
-The refresh is automatic based on events triggered by the entity.

 This card is intented to be an alternative to an iframe containing Chorus.